Roy Stein

 Sharing the Stage

 Rochester has a vibrant live music scene.
-Stein is a drummer in the alternative Americana band nobody's marigold with a mixture of Nazareth College students and seasoned musicians.
+Stein is a drummer in the alternative Americana band nobody's marigold with a mixture of Nazareth students and seasoned musicians.
 They have performed at venues and events like Sticky Lips, Lovin' Cup, the Fairport Music Festival, and the Lilac Festival.
 Cleveland's WJCU, Woodstock's WDST, Washington's KPND, and Alaska's KSUA have played their music.

 "I like to play with younger musicians.
 They bring an optimistic energy to the stage.
 I think there's a great beauty to being wide-eyed.
 And hopefully I bring to them the ability to somewhat protect that wide-eyedness, because I understand the business aspects.
 Here's how to book a gig, how to send emails, how to contact radio stations and what to do; I'm glad to share the mechanics."
 He appreciates their vast array of musical skills and enjoys sharing his music recording expertise.